Inokinoki/DalFs/README.md

 **Still a WIP!!!
 Could be buggy and risky, please use a VM to test.** Take your own risk.

-This project largely refers to [netfuse](https://github.com/anowell/netfuse) project, but will be refactored soon.

-Currently, it can provide a Userspace filesystem backing by [OpenDAL](https://github.com/apache/incubator-opendal), thus supports the following backend as data sources (some of them will be supported after upgrading OpenDAL):
+Currently, it can provide a Userspace filesystem backing by [OpenDAL](https://github.com/apache/incubator-opendal), thus supports the following backend as data sources:

 - Atomicserver
 - Azblob